Custom Trigger

 * To see what Merge Tags are available go to Notification plugin's core

-* and look in class/Defaults/MergeTag directory.
+* and look in class/Repository/MergeTag directory.

 */